SonNguyen25/ai4career/README.md

 # Navigate to the project directory
 cd backend

-# Install dependencies (specify commands based on your tech stack)
+# Install dependencies
 npm install
-# Start the server (provide specific commands)
+# Start the server
 npm start
 ```
 For frontend: